bailey27/cppcryptfs/README.md

 Note: In the gocryptfs documentation, the SIV mode is referred to as AES-512-SIV, which is the proper name for this mode of operation.
 However, it is called AES256-SIV in cppcryptfs because the 512-bit SIV key is derived from the 256-bit master key (as is the case with gocryptfs).
 Also, the developer of cppcryptfs doesn't want to call it AES512-SIV in the user interface because that might cause users to think that it is more secure than AES256-GCM.

 If you check Reverse then you will be creating a Reverse Mode filesystem.
-See the next section in this document which is about Reverse Mode.
+See the section in this document about Reverse Mode for more information.

 When you click on the "Create" button, a gocryptfs.conf file will be created in the directory.
 Unless you choose to use plain text file names, a gocryptfs.diriv will also be created there.
 Be sure to back up these files in case they get lost or corrupted.
 You won't be able to access any of your data if something happens to gocryptfs.conf.  gocryptfs.conf will never change for the life of your filesystem unless you change the volume label (see bellow).